6 Facts You Probably Did Not Know About Fixed Deposits

 3. When are interest rates compounded on bank FDs?

-Usually, interest rates on FDs are compounded quarterly.
+Usually, interest rates on FDs are compounded monthly.
 Before investing in a scheme, read the FD document thoroughly.

 4. Will my FD continue to earn interest if I take a loan against it?